vigyanik/character-chat/README.md

     pip install llama-cpp-python
     ```

-    The source code and additional installation information can be found [here](https://github.com/abetlen/llama-cpp-python).
+    The source code and additional installation information can be found [llama-cpp-python github](https://github.com/abetlen/llama-cpp-python).

 ## Download the model